Bill Humphrey standing at the Newton Centre T station wearing a suit and tie

 The care workers in these services must be paid a living wage commensurate with the incredibly challenging work they perform every day to care for our loved ones, and we need affordable housing options in proximity to clients.

 Family members caring “unofficially” for elders should be compensated by the state to help ease the financial strain on both the families and on the economy from workforce withdrawal to provide care.
-We have a similar program for childcare by relatives and neighbors but need to expand this to eldercare, too.
+There are some programs and modest tax credits on this front, but not everyone benefits from these mechanisms, and we can do more.

 Public Transit and Infrastructure